Frequently Asked Questions

 - Marine Urea Solution or technically known as AUS40 is 40% Urea Solution used for the purpose of reducing Nitrogen Oxides (NOx) emission from the vessel exhaust.

-Why is it important to use Marine Urea solution to control NOx emission from the marine vessel?
+Why is it important to use the Marine Urea solution to control NOx emission from the marine vessel?

 - It’s important to reduce Nitrogen Oxides (NOx) emission from the marine vessel as well as vehicle exhaust because it’s known to cause lung cancer.